miikande/CertChecker/README.md

-# HttpsPinger
+# Certificate Checker
-A small command line application to ping HTTPS urls.
-Works both with or without relying on client side keystore.
+A really simple Java app to check certificates on remote server.
+Comes with a command line interface.

 Grab the jar file from dist folder and you're good to go:
 ```